antazo/automation-toolbox/README.md

 # automation-toolbox
+## Python · Bash · PowerShell

 This repo serves as a general placeholder for Python, Bash and PowerShell material, and other CLI snippets that I want to keep track of, for future reference and educational purposes.

+ * Some of the scripts were used for Qwiklabs, Colab, and Jupyter practices.